SputnikTETO/TETO_VariableDisplayHUD/README.md

-# Teto_MenuMessage
+# TETO_VariableDisplayHUD
-This plugin shows messages after the menu is closed.
+This plugin shows a variable in the corner of the screen for tracking.

-It can be used for: Game hints, To guide the player etc.

 ---
 PARAMETERS:

 Message Shown: Type = text

+*- Is the text show before the variable*

+Variable Text: Type = number

-*- Is the message shown after the menu is closed*
+*- Is the number of the variable shown*

-Menu Message: Type = boolean (true/false)
+Variable Text Shown: Type = boolean (true/false)

-*- Enables or disables the menu message*
+*- Enables or disables the HUD*

-Message Background Type: Type = number

-*- Changes the menu message background type (Normal(0)/Dim(1)/Transparent(2))*

 ---
 PLUGIN COMMANDS:

-SetMessage true/false(changes Menu Message) message(changes Message Shown) 0/1/2(changes Message Background Type)
+VarText true/false(changes Menu Message) 1+(Number of variable) message(changes Message Shown)

 Examples:

-SetMessage true Hello World and Others 2
+VarText true 2 Value:

-SetMessage false Hello Heaven 0
+VarText false 1 Items collected:

 ---
 MIT License